jon-cook1/ShellSimulator/README.md

 - **Signal Handling**: Manages SIGCHLD to clean up zombie processes and ignores SIGINT to prevent shell termination with Ctrl+C.
 - **Process Management**: Supports forking and executing commands, with proper handling of foreground and background processes.

+## Development

+The development of this Shell Simulator focused on understanding process creation and management in Unix-like systems, parsing user input, and signal handling.
+Challenges included managing background processes and preventing shell termination through signal interception.

+## Acknowledgments

+Special thanks to [Ethan Rackleff] for completing this project with me.

 ## Usage

 Compile the shell simulator using a C compiler and run the generated executable: